brodyreid/todoCLI/README.md

 A todo-list you can use from your command line!

 ### Node.js
+This program was built with Node and relies heavily on the `readline` module.
 With node installed, navigate to the parent directory of the file from terminal and execute `$ node todoCLI.js`.
 Now you can stay up-to-date on your tasks!